deleonab/DockerEssentials/docker-notes.md

 ## DOCKER
 -- A Docker container is a loosely isolated environment running withing a host machine's kernel allowing us to run application specific code.

 ## KERNEL
 -- A piece of software at the core of the operating system and controls intercation between all software and the CPU.

 ## CPU
 -- Core circuitry that executes all instructions
+-- Docker runs on top of an original machine's kernell making it the HOST MACHINE